 At this point, I knew nothing about intuitive eating or health at every size or the non-diet approach.
 I was convinced I wanted to help people “lose weight” and “get healthy.”
 I was fascinated by eating healthy and communicating that to others.

 The only thing stopping me was having to go back to school for a registered dietitian education.
-I was so intimidated by taking necessary prereqs in order to apply to graduate programs.
+I was so intimidated by taking necessary prereqs in order to apply to graduate programs and thinking about getting a dietetic internship.

-But, I finally took the leap and did them.
+But, I finally took the leap and did them (This post talks about the best tips for how to get a dietetic internship).

 Taking Necessary Prerequisites For Dietetics Education

 The tricky thing about prerequisites is that each school you want to apply to may have different education requirements and prerequisites.
 I would recommend looking at which schools you want to apply to BEFORE taking prereqs, and try to take as many common ones as possible!

 While I was taking prereqs, I was also consuming a ton of books on Audible, the easiest way for me to study and listen to literally everything!

 Eat Right Pro does a great job of breaking down which schools you are eligible for and what prereqs may be necessary.
 It does vary slightly from program to program.
 The prereqs don’t really matter whether you’re looking for clinical jobs or public health nutrition jobs (if you even know that, initially).